CharlieInRain/docs-site/docs/governance.md

 ```

 #### Add deposit for a Proposal (Optional)
 If the initial deposit for your proposal in `submit-list-proposal` is not enough, you can increase the deposit with `deposit` operation.
-In current Binance Chain Mainnet, the max deposit period is **two days**.
+In current BNB Beacon Chain Mainnet, the max deposit period is **two days**.
 After submitting a proposal, you have two days to increase your deposit, otherwise your proposal will not go into the voting period and gets rejected directly.

 Please note the amount is boosted by **1e8** for decimal part.